BIGJRA/BIGJRA.github.io/reborn.md

     - Scratch
     - Growl

 You'll be Lv.
 6 now if you won the last one.
 Use a similar strategy and hopefully you'll come out on top.
-Note that again winning this one is not required, but if you win, you'll get Relationship Points (+1 Victoria).
+Note that again winning this one is not required.

+Relationship Point Choices:
+- Defeat Victoria in battle (+1 Victoria)
+- Lose to Victoria in battle (Neutral)

 After the battle, Ame will give you the *Pokedex*, the *Pokegear,* and of course the *Running Shoes*!
-Plus, Victoria will give you 5 *Pokeballs*.
+Plus, Victoria will give you 5 *Poke Balls*.

 Now, we can explore the Grand Hall.
 This is the region's hub building - we will be checking back here often.